mpenet/alia/README.md

 (def cluster (alia/cluster "localhost"))

-;; sessions are separate so that you can interact with multiple ;; keyspaces from the same cluster definition
+;; Sessions are separate so that you can interact with multiple ;; keyspaces from the same cluster definition
 (def session (alia/connect cluster))

 (alia/execute session "CREATE KEYSPACE alia
                        WITH replication = {'class': 'SimpleStrategy', 'replication_factor' : 3};")

-;; every function that requires session as first argument can be also ;; used without this argument if you provide a binding (valid for alia/execute, alia/prepare, alia/bind):
+;; Every function that requires session as first argument can be also ;; used without this argument if you provide a binding (valid for ;; alia/execute, alia/prepare, alia/bind):
 (alia/with-session session
    (alia/execute "USE alia;")
    (alia/execute "CREATE TABLE users (user_name varchar,